BatchClayderman/LLRS/readme.md

 }
 ```

-Thank you for your citation.
+Thank you for your citations.

 ## ``LLRS_v1.0.py``